Los Angeles Overtime Lawyer

-A full work day is considered 8 hours long and 40 hours worked throughout the week.
-Any time worked that exceeds the amount of full time is considered overtime and should be paid higher wages.
-If you are not being paid appropriately for your overtime work, our Los Angeles employment lawyer at Alan Burton Newman, PLC can represent you in your case.
+People commonly ask if overtime is after 8 hours of work in a day or 40 hours of work in a week.
+A full workday is considered 8 hours long and 40 hours worked throughout the week.
+Any time worked that exceeds full-time threshold is considered overtime and should be paid at a higher rate.
+If you are not being paid appropriately for overtime, our Los Angeles lawyer at Alan Burton Newman, PLC can represent you in your case.

 By California law, rates for overtime are as follows: